-If you see or smell smoke or suspect a fire, follow these instructions:
+If you see or smell smoke or suspect a fire, follow the instructions below:

-- Remove people from immediate danger - Raise the fire alarm and alert people around you - Call Fire and Emergency Services (FENZ) 111 immediately - Floor/Building Wardens are to check common areas, bathrooms, lecture theatres and classrooms on route to the evacuation/safe area - All students, staff and campus users must remain at the evacuation/safe area until the ALL CLEAR is announced from the Floor/Building Wardens, Campus Security (Unisafe) or Emergency Services.
+- Remove people from immediate danger - Raise the fire alarm and alert people around you - Call Emergency Services (Fire) on 111 and inform them of the alarm and its location. - Floor/Building Wardens are to check common areas, bathrooms and classrooms on route to the evacuation/safe area All students, staff and campus users must remain at the evacuation/safe area until the ALL CLEAR is announced from - the Floor/Building Wardens or Emergency Services.